-- Adopting a public policy commitment to respect internationally recognised human rights. - Consider actual and potential exposure to human rights risks and issues throughout the supply chain. - Deploy appropriate procedures to prevent and mitigate the actual and potential risks and issues identified. - Use qualitative and quantitative metrics to track the ongoing management of human rights risks and issues. - Disclose the outcomes, and the actions the company has taken. - Enable or provide access to remedy for those who have been negatively impacted.
+- Adopting a public policy commitment to respect internationally recognised human rights. - Consider actual and potential exposure to human rights risks and issues throughout the supply chain.

+- Deploy appropriate procedures to prevent and mitigate the actual and potential risks and issues identified. - Use qualitative and quantitative metrics to track the ongoing management of human rights risks and issues. - Report on the risks, issues negatively impacting to people and actions the company has taken. - Enable or provide access to remedy for those who have been negatively impacted.